thevaidik/thevaidik/README.md

 - 👀 I’m interested in startups/innovative ideas
 - 🌱 iOS developer / backend
 - Fascinated with consciousness
-- Hit me up, for any intersting work/projects. !
+- Feel free to approach me , for any intersting work/projects. !

 <!---